 This article was written by Prof. V. Faye McNeill and her colleague, Dr. Julia Nunes.
 It gives details on ways to protect yourself and your family from the effects of air pollution.
 It is the first in a set of articles.
 The next article in the series will break down air pollution data from across India, demonstrating that most Indians are exposed to unhealthy air for much of the year.

-To most scientists including us at the AIRE team, it is obvious that contrails have a simple physical explanation and are not evidence of secret chemical spraying.
+To most scientists including us at the AIRE team, it is obvious that contrails where can i buy doxycycline 100mgand are not evidence of secret chemical spraying.
 In fact, it is so obvious that it would never have occurred to most of us to spend the time and energy to conduct and publish a survey on the topic.
 But until now, a nonexpert wanting to find out the truth about this by searching on the internet would encounter tons of sites filled with misinformation and conspiracy theories, and very little legitimate scientific information.
-Hopefully this article (and press covering it, like this NY Times article) will be near the top of the Google search results for a while.
+Hopefully this article (and press covering it, like buy doxycycline 100mg online) will be near the top of the Google search results for a while.

 Mobile air quality sensor networks are an interesting and potentially important complement to the stationary sensor networks deployed by the US EPA and local environmental agencies around the world.
 The spatial coverage of these mobile networks will be much more extensive than any stationary sensor network.
 They also offer knowledge of pollution on the roadway, whereas stationary sensor stations are usually located away from street level, for example, on top of buildings.
 However, as stated by Aclima on their website, “vehicles and buses that drive repetitive routes through cities” offer the best platform for acquiring air quality data which varies with time of day, day of week, and month of the year.
 The Street View cars cover a wide range of locations around the globe, but they do not return frequently to the same location.
 Vehicles such as the taxi fleet of New York City might be an ideal platform for a mobile air quality sensor network.